Worried About Your Kid Getting Roofied? A Solution for Drink Tampering

 Chris Jensen, a dad from Ontario, Canada, lived that nightmare with his son.

 Jensen’s son had entered a stall in the men’s room and passed out.
-Another patron found him, notified the staff who called 911, and he was taken to the hospital.
+Another patron found him, notified the staff who called 911, and paramedics took him to the hospital.
 When the blood tests came back, they discovered his drink had been tampered with using Rohypnol.
 Jensen’s son had no explanation of why someone would do this.
 Except, perhaps, some guy wanting him out of the picture so that his female friends would be on their own and easier to approach.

 “As a parent, it’s terrifying that it is so easy to drug someone.
 It shows that nobody is safe when their drinks are left unattended in public,” says Jensen.
-He was determined to do something about it.
+He decided to do something about it.

 Keeping Drinks Safe From Drink Tampering